-Monmouth College: Fall 2012 CLAS-225-01 Medical Terminology, .5 credits TH 12:30-1:45, WH 114 Instructor: Dr. Wine, office WH 19 x2341; T 2:00-2:30 Course Description:
+Monmouth College: Fall 2014 CLAS-225-01 Medical Terminology, .5 credits TH 12:30-1:45, MM 107 Instructor: Dr. Wine, office WH 19 x2341; T 2:00-2:15 and by appointment Course Description:

 This course examines Greek and Latin word elements in a variety of medical language contexts.
 It also considers ways to use technical dictionaries in order to understand and use medical terminology and the Greek and Latin roots on which it is based.
 The course enables students to become more conscious of words and their history, to increase their English vocabulary through their study of how words are formed, to practice using a dictionary effectively, and to practice writing, pronouncing, and recognizing medical terminology.
 Texts: